thanhhuc25/ijgncoin-explorer/README.md

 * Search supports transactions, blocks, addresses (including bech32)
 * Mempool summary, with fee, size, and age breakdowns
 * RPC command browser and terminal
-* Currently supports BTC, LTC (support for any Ijgncoin-RPC-protocol-compliant coin can be added easily)

 # Getting started